-- when you consent to receive our services, this may include for assessments, therapy, research, training and education - when staff, students or volunteers apply to work with us - during fundraising events or activities - when a form or enquiry is submitted through our websites - when information is voluntarily provided to us in person, over the phone, by email, or through other means - when you make a donation to us
+- when you consent to receive our services, this may include for assessments, therapy, research, training and education - when staff, students or volunteers apply to work with us - during fundraising events or activities

-When we collect personal information, we take reasonable steps to ensure you are aware that we have collected your personal information and that you are informed of:
+- when a form or enquiry is submitted through our websites - when information is voluntarily provided to us in person, over the phone, by email, or through other means - when you make a donation to us

-- our Privacy Policy. - · our identity and contact details. - if the information collected is required or authorised by law. - the reason we have collected the information.
+When we collect personal information, we take reasonable steps to ensure you are aware we have collected your personal information and you are informed of:

-- the consequences if the information is not provided, such as if this will affect the services we can provide you, or that you will be unable to commence employment with us. - the likelihood of us giving your personal information to overseas recipients, and the countries in which they are located. - o It is not our usual practice to disclose personal information to overseas recipients.
-If this happens it will only be done in compliance with the Privacy Act 1988 and APPs, with your consent, and the knowledge that the overseas recipient is subject to laws that protect your privacy.
+- our Privacy Policy. - our identity and contact details. - if the information collected is required or authorised by law. - the reason we have collected the information. - the consequences if the information is not provided, such as if this will affect the services we can provide you, or if you will be unable to commence employment with us. - the likelihood of us giving your personal information to overseas recipients, and the countries in which they are located. - It is not our usual practice to disclose personal information to overseas recipients.
+If this happens it will only be done in compliance with the Privacy Act 1988 and APPs, with your consent, and with the knowledge the overseas recipient is subject to laws protecting your privacy. - Where overseas disclosure does occur, we consider the Attorney-General's 'whitelisting' mechanism under the Privacy Act, which identifies countries with comparable privacy protections.

 Sometimes we might collect personal information about you from third parties, such as other website users, suppliers, advertisers, mailing lists, clients and business partners.
-If we collect your personal information from a third party we will, as far as reasonably possible, request the third party tells you that we are holding your information, how we will use and disclose it, and that you can contact us to gain access to and correct or update the information.
+If we collect your personal information from a third party we will, as far as reasonably possible, request the third party tells you we are holding your information, how we will use and disclose it, and how you can contact us to gain access to and correct or update the information.